UBC-CS/cpsc330-2021W2/README.md

 - Pipelines
 - Hyperparameters optimization
 - optimization bias

+Since we did not have time to talk about it in class, [here](https://ubc.zoom.us/rec/share/Zrv72pixjg1MuSXoJZtdKXCx4lyxtjA0ZRZ-pwm4tPXThugcNYw3KBBegovOB3Mn.czife5ZCcU1MTOlp) is a video on what I was planning to say on optimization bias.

 If your topic of choice was not selected, use office hours to ask for clarifications.